A butterfish on deck in a tote with ice, slushed down in sea water–it’s almost heaven.

 White flesh full of fat, the good sea fat not the potato chip kind.
 They’ve got beautiful silver bodies, flattened like a frisbee, tiny scales.
 And the fish are nearly spineless, except for a micro-spine at the base of the anal fin that can– if the spine gets your hand just right–send you screaming across the deck, tears in your eyes.

 A simple food item, with no embellishments.
-Yet Japanese fish buyers in the two butterfish hubs– the cities of Numazu and Oarai– were very specific with US suppliers as to what they wanted: fish high in fat with no food in the stomachs.
+Yet Japanese fish buyers in the two butterfish hubs– the cities of Numazu and Oarai– were very specific with US suppliers as to what they wanted: fish high in fat, soft bodies, with no food in the stomachs.
 That meant the timing of the harvest was absolutely important.
 They wanted the fish caught during or at the end of the fall migration–when the fish had stopped eating, when the fish was full of winter fat.

 The bulk of the harvest happened between Martha’s Vineyard and New Jersey; from Hydrographer Canyon to Baltimore Canyon, out on the edge of the shelf, in 60, 70, 80 fathoms of water.
 The biggest butterfish hauls happened at night.
 70,000 pound trips were common.
 Boats were paid from 50 cents to two dollars a pound–high prices for the 1980s.

 Butterfish are schooling fish, often in great densities.
 In the spring, many come inshore to spawn–Rhode Island Sound, Vineyard Sound, the south-side of Long Island–but others stay offshore, and spawn in deeper water.
 The young fish grow very quickly, like squid or cobia, often hitting five inches, nose-to-tail, by the end of their first summer, and reaching sexual maturity by their second spring.
+In the fall these inshore fish would slide out into deeper water to winter over.
+This winter for whatever reason large amounts of butterfish were still inshore well into January.
+I bought some of these fish and froze them.
+I have tried eating them daily for breakfast.
+I will write about these culinary experiences in the weeks to come.
+I have it down–or I should say, I’m getting better at it.
+I’m learning.

 The Japanese buyers wanted large butterfish, fish over 6 inches.
 To grade them, they would cut open their bellies and look for food–too much food in the stomach would drive down the price.